 Umm, sorry, if she has morning sickness — or is like any pregnant woman really — she has particular things she wants to eat, and particular things she can’t stand.
 There’s a good chance that if you bully her into eating something she really does not want she will throw up on your shoes.
 So don’t.
 Just don’t.
 Oh, and don’t try to tease her with food she finds disgusting (which you can eat, but not in her presence) because you will end up with the same result.

 2. “Eh, you don’t really look pregnant yet.
 You just look like you let yourself go a little.”

 Do I even need to explain why you shouldn’t say that?

 3. “Umm, your butt is getting bigger…is there a baby in there too?”

-Again, that should be self explanatory!
+Again, this one should be self explanatory!

-4. “Come on, all this” (morning sickness, fatigue, etc.) “is just in your head.
+4. “Come on, all this (morning sickness, fatigue, etc.) is just in your head.
 The baby is tiny, it can’t really do all this to you.”

 Oh, yes, it can.
-Her hormones are raging and there is nothing she can do about it, she feels out of control of her body.
+Her hormones are raging, and there is nothing she can do about it.
+She feels out of control of her body.
 And yes, exhausted and sick.
 Do not suggest it is “all in her head” if you want to live.